real-numbers/RepData_PeerAssessment1/PA1_template.md

 ----

-## Reading and preprocessing the data
+## Loading and preprocessing the data
 **Rubric:  Is there code to read the data?**

 ```r